 02 Feburary 2016

-SINGAPORE – The latest Manulife Investor Sentiment Index (MISI) survey revealed that although Singapore investors are diligent in saving and tracking their expenses, one in three (33%) hold debt1 excluding mortgages and the majority regret not planning their investments better (69%).
+SINGAPORE – The latest Manulife Investor Sentiment Index (MISI) survey revealed that although Singapore investors are diligent in saving and tracking their expenses, one in three (33%) hold debt1 excluding mortgages and the majority regret not better (69%).
 When asked about their reasons for regret, investors cited not being more proactive in reviewing their portfolio (27%), and holding too much money in cash instead of making more investments (26%) as the top factors.

 Singapore investors generally performed better in saving and tracking their expenses than their regional counterparts, with saving for retirement cited as their top financial priority.
 Despite this, Singapore has the third highest proportion of investors in debt1 across the eight Asian markets surveyed.